disionaii-dot/Dision-AI-Website/README.md

-  # Dision AI (Community)
+  # Dision AI | Automation

-  This is a code bundle for Dision AI (Community).
+  This is a code bundle for Dision AI | Automation.
 The original project is available at https://www.figma.com/design/2UQKeHkyJjqjFlIAMa7qGr/Dision-AI--Community-.

   ## Running the code